 Perhaps surprisingly, not very many people earn minimum wage, and they make up a smaller share of the workforce than they used to.
-According to the Bureau of Labor Statistics, last year 1.566 million hourly workers earned the federal minimum of $7.25 an hour; nearly two million more earned less than that because they fell under one of several exemptions (tipped employees, full-time students, certain disabled workers and others), for a total of 3.55 million hourly workers at or below the federal minimum.
+According to the Bureau of Labor Statistics, last year 1.532 million hourly workers earned the federal minimum of $7.25 an hour; nearly 1.8 million more earned less than that because they fell under one of several exemptions (tipped employees, full-time students, certain disabled workers and others), for a total of 3.3 million hourly workers at or below the federal minimum.

-That group represents 4.7% of the nation’s 75.3 million hourly-paid workers and 2.8% of all workers.
+That group represents 4.3% of the nation’s 75.9 million hourly-paid workers and 2.6% of all wage and salary workers.
 In 1979, when the BLS began regularly studying minimum-wage workers, they represented 13.4% of hourly workers and 7.9% of all wage and salary workers.
-(Bear in mind that the 3.55 million figure doesn’t include salaried workers.
-But BLS says relatively few salaried workers are paid at what would translate into below-minimum hourly rates.
-Also, 19 states besides the District have minimum wages higher than the federal standard; people who’d be minimum-wage workers in those states aren’t included in the 3.55 million total.)
+(Bear in mind that the 3.3 million figure doesn’t include salaried workers, although BLS says relatively few salaried workers are paid at what would translate into below-minimum hourly rates.
+Also, 23 states, as well as the District of Columbia, have higher minimum wages than the federal standard; people who earned the state minimum wage in those jurisdictions aren’t included in the 3.3 million total.)

 People at or below the federal minimum are:

 - Disproportionately young: 50.4% are ages 16 to 24; 24% are teenagers (ages 16 to 19).

 - Mostly (77%) white; nearly half are white women.